 - If you’re doing a personal profile, I suggest showing the person working and the process they go through to accomplish their work, followed by the person’s (and possibly a third party’s) reflections on what the work means to them or what they learned from it, all tied together by a single theme, or

-- If you are having someone tell a specific story about something they did or made, show the person talking and use cutaways to illustrate the story they are telling, have the person tell the story in a concise manner and use your questions to evoke alternative sound bites to make your editing easier.
+- If you are having someone tell a specific story about something they did or made, show the person talking and use cutaways to illustrate the story they are telling, have the person tell the story in a concise manner, and use your questions to evoke alternative sound bites to make your editing easier.
 Make sure you get some reflections on the part of the storyteller which will help you achieve closure, a good short story is one or more anecdotes, each followed by a moment of reflection, all connected in some manner, or

-- If you want to convey an impression rather than tell a story or convey a message in a conventional manner, you can take the viewer on an audiovisual journey crafted with a sequence and/or collage of images based your observation of a single place, a specific event, or a particular process, without a central character to drive the story, yet tied together by a unified theme.
+- If you want to convey an impression rather than tell a story or convey a message in a conventional manner, you can take the viewer on an audiovisual journey crafted with a sequence and/or collage of images based on your observation of a single place, a specific event, or a particular process, without a central character to drive the story, yet tied together by a unified theme.

 Each of these frameworks can be effective in helping you structure a compelling micro-documentary.
-There are other possible variations, you can mix and match as needed, however, the key challenge to keep in mind you have accomplish your goals in a short amount of time, so your video must be tightly structured in terms of the ideas, events, or issues covered and the number of characters driving the story.
+There are other possible variations, you can mix and match as needed, however, the key challenge to keep in mind you have accomplished your goals in a short amount of time, so your video must be tightly structured in terms of the ideas, events, or issues covered and the number of characters driving the story.
 There is little or no time available for subplots, secondary characters, and backstory.

 The following examples represent a range of styles, production values, and approaches.
 I suggest examining the structure of these examples and reflecting on which did you find most engaging?
 Why do you think that is?
 What do you think is the connection between content, visual style, and impact in each of these works?
-In each of these examples there is a focus on a single person, event, or place.
-This, I believe, is crucial for a structuring a compelling and engaging micro-documentary, however, there are always exceptions.
+In each of these examples, there is a focus on a single person, event, or place.
+This, I believe, is crucial for structuring a compelling and engaging micro-documentary, however, there are always exceptions.

 Impression-oriented and experimental approaches